 “Our nation’s veterans are highly-skilled and highly-trained leaders in their communities,” said Acting SBA Administrator Jeanne Hulit.
 “This initiative will set fees to zero for SBA Express loans to veterans up to $350,000, and is part of SBA’s broader efforts to make sure that veterans have the tools they need to start and grow a business.
 As we honor our veterans and thank them for their service and sacrifice, let’s continue to identify ways to support them when they come home.”

 Of all SBA loans that go to veterans, 73 percent are $350,000 and below.
 The SBA Express Loan Program, which supports loans under $350,000, is SBA’s most popular loan delivery method, with nearly 60 percent of all 7(a) loans over the past decade being authorized through the program.
 Since the program’s inception, it has also been one of the most popular delivery methods for getting capital into the hands of veteran borrowers.

 Building on SBA’s recent announcement that for the current fiscal year, fees on loans for $150,000 and under are set to zero, this policy announcement means that veteran borrowers will no longer have to pay an upfront fee for any loan up to $350,000 under the SBA Express program.
 This new initiative will go into effect January 1 and extend for the duration of the fiscal year.
 This will make the loans cheaper for the borrower, another way SBA is looking to serve small business owners as they look for ways to access capital.

-Today’s announcement comes during SBA’s National Veterans Small Business Week, an initiative on the part of the U.S. Small Business Administration to reach out to veteran entrepreneurs and business owners.
-During Veterans Small Business Week, SBA staff all across the country have been working with partner organizations on educational efforts, mentoring, and trainings to make sure veterans have the tools they need to start or grow their business.
+The announcement was made during SBA’s National Veterans Small Business Week, an initiative on the part of the U.S. Small Business Administration to reach out to veteran entrepreneurs and business owners.
+During Veterans Small Business Week, SBA staff all across the country worked with partner organizations on educational efforts, mentoring, and trainings to make sure veterans have the tools they need to start or grow their business.